 In addition to selling a wonderful array of sewing, knitting and haberdashery, tucked behind Clothkits is Draper's Yard a great collection of small makers and artists and a wonderful coffee van!

 Further afield is the wonderful Weald & Downland Museum.
 An amazing collection of rescued traditional rural buildings set in a beautiful landscape.
 They have recently built an amazing new cafe and shop building, which is free to enter - it's worth stopping in just for this alone.
+The Green Spaces will be open initially, there will be takeaway options until the café can fully re-open.

 As It's and outdoor museum it's a great (dog friendly) place to go with children, there's lots of different styles of houses to explore and lots of farm animals to entertain and even a working water wheel.